Chandra Reveals the Elementary Nature of Cassiopeia A

 Astronomers have long studied exploded stars and their remains — known as "supernova remnants" — to better understand exactly how stars produce and then disseminate many of the elements observed on Earth, and in the cosmos at large.

 Due to its unique evolutionary status, Cassiopeia A (Cas A) is one of the most intensely studied of these supernova remnants.
 A new image from NASA's Chandra X-ray Observatory shows the location of different elements in the remains of the explosion: silicon (red), sulfur (yellow), calcium (green) and iron (purple).
 Each of these elements produces X-rays within narrow energy ranges, allowing maps of their location to be created.
-The blue color shows high energy X-ray emission, and the blue outer ring in particular is a representation of the expanding blast wave.
+The blast wave from the explosion is seen as the blue outer ring.

 X-ray telescopes such as Chandra are important to study supernova remnants and the elements they produce because these events generate extremely high temperatures — millions of degrees — even thousands of years after the explosion.
 This means that many supernova remnants, including Cas A, glow most strongly at X-ray wavelengths that are undetectable with other types of telescopes.